French literature

 Why Voltaire is an extraordinary writer

-Voltaire is extraordinary by his tireless activity, by his fights and by his style, by his life and by his work, indissolubly linked.
+Voltaire remains extraordinary for his tireless energy, his battles, and his style—for his life and his work, inseparably joined.

 Extracts